OpenLWR/OpenLWR-Server/README.md

 <details>
   <summary>FreeBSD</summary>

-NOTE: python3.12 is not available, you can either build 3.12 from source, or you can install python 3.11 (though 3.11 is not supported and may cause issues)
+NOTE: python3.12 is not available, you must build python3.12 yourself in order to run the server.
+This process will not be covered by this guide.
 ```
 sudo pkg install python311
-python3.11 -m ensurepip --upgrade
+python3.12 -m ensurepip --upgrade
 ```
 </details>